 India

 Even though India was part of the British Empire for many years, it gained independence before James Bond went to work for Her Majesty’s Secret Service.
-Still, he finds himself on the subcontinent in Octopuss*, as he chases down the titular character (Maud Adams) and villain Kamal Khan (Louis Jourdan).
-Octopuss*’s home is one of the coolest locations in the series, The Lake Palace in Udaipur, which is a hotel today.
+Still, he finds himself on the subcontinent in Octopussy, as he chases down the titular character (Maud Adams) and villain Kamal Khan (Louis Jourdan).
+Octopussy’s home is one of the coolest locations in the series, The Lake Palace in Udaipur, which is a hotel today.

 Rio de Janeiro